mattiab31/ssh_script_base/README.md

 - nb_ip.py
 - ssh_script_state.txt

-You need to open a new Terminal and run the install_start_ssh.sh Script `sh install_start_ssh.sh`
+You need to open a new Terminal and run the install_start_ssh.sh Script:

+`sh install_start_ssh.sh`